hacketthadwin/CodeforcesUserData/README.md

-# 📊 Student Progress Management System
+# 📊 Student Progress Management System (Currently 70% completed)

 A full-stack web application to manage and monitor students' competitive programming progress using data from [Codeforces](https://codeforces.com).